Introduction to Humanities Course Schedule:

 African Empires: Africa opens with a look at how they formed all of humanity.
 Students examine the ancient Antiquities civilizations through the art, policies, and social structure that characterized their culture.

 Greek and Roman cultures: The Greeks and the Romans open with a look at how they formed their society and see if we can learn about their culture via their successes and failures.

-Abrahamic Religion: Students spent the first few weeks reading through the basics of the Ancient World and its impact on humanity.
+Abrahamic Religion: Students spent the first few weeks reading through the Ancient World's basics and its impact on humanity.
 Now, students will survey humanity's religious history and evaluate the impact it had on modern-day civilizations.
-Students will research specific religious questions which they will turn in at the end of the week online.
+Students will research specific religious questions, which they will turn in at the end of the week online.
 During our second session of the class, students will conduct an exploration interview on a student.

 Module Three: Middle Ages

 The Middle Ages: Understanding why religion plays a central role in our lives is the focus of this week's reading.
 Atheist, Agnostic, or believer, we are all affected by the spiritual side of nature.
-It is our task this week to uncover the role of religion within society and how we connect to it.
+This week's task is to uncover the role of religion within society and how we connect to it.
 Further, how did Christianity race to the front of the line and dominate the world for thousands of years?

-The Renaissance and Baroque: The gentlemen, and rarely mentioned women, of the Renaissance, were historically curious about the world.
-They worked tirelessly to restore ancient manuscripts, often, "devoting their entire lives to the recovery, copying, and editing of Latin & Greek manuscripts" to preserve and restore them to their former glory.
+The Renaissance and Baroque: The gentlemen, and rarely mentioned women, of the Renaissance were historically curious about the world.
+They worked tirelessly to restore ancient manuscripts, often "devoting their entire lives to the recovery, copying, and editing of Latin & Greek manuscripts" to preserve and convert them to their former glory.
 Scholars credit Persian Philosopher Avicenna with the sole preservation of over half of Aristotle's manuscripts on medicine, science, biology, logic, and rhetoric.
 The Renaissance was a wild exploration outside Catholicism's gripes and into the world of nature and the human experience.
 This week involves a journey through the unrestrained and unhedged nature of humanity.